STANISLAUS AUDUBON SOCIETY BOARD OF DIRECTORS 2022-2025

 David Froba

-A board member since 1995, he has served as president and field trip chair, and is currently treasurer.
+A board member since 1995, he has served as president, field trip chair and treasurer.
 He has also assisted the board on some legal issues over the years.
 He was in private law practice in Modesto from 1977 through 2007.
 In retirement, he has been a very active member of MICL (Modesto Institue of Continued Learning) and teaches a birding class there twice a year.
 He produced a full length movie on how to bird watch in the local area which was shown at the State Theatre. https://youtu.be/YaBaLS0NgM4

 THE SPARK